 - One-year alternative resident educator teaching license – Available to applicants who meet all other qualifications for a four-year alternative resident educator license, including an evaluation by the Office of Educator Licensure and completion of an Ohio Department of Higher Education approved alternative licensure institute.
 Please contact the Office of Educator Licensure at AlternativeLicense@education.ohio.gov for questions regarding alternative licenses.

 - One-year temporary interim teaching license – Available to applicants who meet all other qualifications for a one-year interim license and have been hired by Ohio schools to teach in core subject areas while completing either the Ohio Alternative Resident Educator License pathway or a traditional teacher preparation program leading to licensure through an accredited college/university.
-Core subject areas are defined in section 3319.074 of the Ohio Revised Code as reading and English language arts, mathematics, science, social studies, foreign language and fine arts.
+Core subject areas are defined in Ohio law as reading and English language arts, mathematics, science, social studies, foreign language and fine arts.
 The Department will not issue temporary interim licenses for intervention specialist licensure areas.
 Educators are not eligible for temporary interim licenses if they have previously held a teaching license (e.g., standard or alternative).

 - One-year temporary administrator license – Available to applicants who have met all other qualifications for a five-year professional license in an administrative position (principal, administrative specialist or superintendent).

 - One-year temporary school counselor license – Available to applicants who have met all other qualifications for a five-year pupil services license as a school counselor.
 This option is provided separate from, and in addition to, the previously available one-year temporary pupil services license for school counselors, which still is available to applicants who meet requirements for that license.